arunkaushik/exoredis/readme.md

 ## Redis Vs Exoredis

-Exoredis talks [RESP Protocol](http://redis.io/topics/protocol) fluently, just like redis.
+Exoredis speaks [RESP Protocol](http://redis.io/topics/protocol) fluently, just like redis.
 So it is compatible with clients written for redis.
 I have tested it with redis clients written for ruby, python and nodejs.
 A reason for redis's lightning fast speed is its RESP protocol which allows it to parse incoming byte sequences in an